Neutropenia Tip Sheet

 - Shaking chills.

-- Cough, sore throat, shortness of breath.
+- Cough, sore throat, nasal congestion, or shortness of breath.

 - Burning with urination or new lower back pain.